“Drumhead Trial”. An intelligence researcher is accused of incompetence when investigative journalists outsmart him.

 “It wasn’t you who made the mistake, it was him.”
 Well, you’ll have to prove that, and then live with the consequence of pointing at “him”, and there’s still a risk that the “judge” will be vindictive against you as well as the other person.

 “It wasn’t your fault, it was a systemic problem.”
-To prove that, you need a very good understanding of the system and its failings – or someone who can support you with that information.
+To prove that, you need a very good understanding of the system and its failings – or get someone who can help.
 You also need a judge who is willing to accept arguments that no one person was at fault.

 Offer something that the judge wants, in exchange for a delayed judgement.
 For example, more information that you can obtain.
 Your hope here is that the time will bring a change of judgement.
 You’re gambling.